-In the last article we saw Linear regression in detail, the goal is to sales prediction and automobile consulting company case study. you can follow this my previous article on Linear Regression using python with an automobile company case study.
+In the previous article, we saw Linear regression in detail, the goal is to sales prediction and automobile consulting company case study. you can follow this in my previous article on Linear Regression using python with an automobile company case study

-Consider the situation, you are trying to solve the classification problem, i.e. classify data into categories.
-Suppose the data is pertaining to the weight and height of two different categories of fishes denoted by red and blue points in the scatter plot below.
+Consider the situation, in which you are trying to solve the classification problem, i.e. classify data into categories.
+Suppose the data is pertaining to the weight and height of two different categories of fish denoted by red and blue points in the scatter plot below.

-Let say we want to predict the salary of a person based on his experience, bellow table is just a made up data.
+Let’s say we want to predict the salary of a person based on his experience, bellow table is just made-up data.

-Now let’s make a scatter plot of these data point and now we need to fit a straight line that is the best fit line.
-Now in the bellow diagram if you take (6,6), now consider the straight line given that.
+Now let’s make a scatter plot of these data points and now we need to fit a straight line that is the best-fit line.
+Now in the below diagram if you take (6,6), now consider the straight line given that.

 Y=mx + c at this time on Xi we have a value Yi which is coming from data set and the predicated value Ypred = mXi + C now we would like to define a cost function which is based on the difference between Yi and Ypred which (Yi-Ypred)² (remember the residual and RSS.)

-And this is what we would like to minimize, which is sum of all the point which are in the data set, we would like to take this square error term and sum it over all the data-point and minimize the sum which is.
+And this is what we would like to minimize, which is the sum of all the points which are in the data set, we would like to take this square error term and sum it over all the data-point and minimize the sum which is.

-This gives us cost function which we would like to minimize, so just to give you a perspective using this equation we want to find ‘m’ and ‘C’ such that the sum of above expression is minimum because that would give us the best line fit.
+This gives us a cost function that we would like to minimize, so just to give you a perspective using this equation we want to find ‘m’ and ‘C’ such that the sum of the above expression is minimum because that would give us the best line fit.
 (A best straight line where the error is minimum).

-Now the question is how to minimize this, very simple recall you high school Math (Diffraction).
+Now the question is how to minimize this, very simply recall your high school Math (Diffraction).

 For example, With one variable.

-So basically, what we have done, we found out the will minimize the given cost function.
+So basically, what we have done, we found will minimize the given cost function.
 Now if we talk about our equation.

-And calculate the cost function with respect to (w.r.t) m and C we will get two linear equation check the bellow calculation.
+And calculate the cost function with respect to (w.r.t) m and C we will get two linear equations to check the below calculation.

 And now check this bellow implementation if we put our data-point and calculate.

-So, we are managed to solve m and c and find out which straight line that fits our data-point.
+So, we managed to solve m and c and find out which straight line that fits our data point.
 Now, if we put the value of m and c in the bellow equation, we will get the regression line.

 Fitting a straight line, the cost function was the sum of squared errors, but it will vary from algorithm to algorithm.
 To minimize the sum of squared errors and find the optimal m and c, we differentiated the sum of squared errors w.r.t the parameters m and c.
 We then solved the linear equations to obtain the values m and c.
 In most cases, you will have to minimize the cost function.

-Differentiate the function w.r.t the parameter and equate to 0.
+Differentiate the function w.r.t the parameter and equate it to 0.

 - For minimization — the function value of the double differential should be greater than 0.